 We have two dogs who are getting on in years and we accept that they won’t be with us forever.
-But our skinny pig Ernie was only ten months old, so when he died suddenly earlier this week it was a shock.
+But our skinny pig Ernie was only ten months old, so when he died suddenly it was a shock.

-Though he was merely a guinea pig to some, to us he was a beloved pet and sweet friend to Sebastian and Avery.
-For reasons unknown (we suspect a brain tumour), Ernie had a massive seizure and passed away.
-I’ve done my fair share of research into seizures, but never did I imagine I’d be Googling “what to do when your guinea pig has a seizure.”
+Though he was merely a guinea pig to some, to us he was a beloved pet and sweet friend to my kids Sebastian and Avery.
+For reasons unknown, Ernie had a massive seizure and died.
+My daughter has Epilepsy so I’ve done my fair share of research into seizures.
+But never did I imagine I’d be Googling “what to do when your guinea pig has a seizure.”

-I was sitting beside him when it happened and I have to say, it was horrible.
-He went from fine to convulsing in his cage, paralyzed and helpless, in a matter of minutes.
-I knew when I picked him up and held him, his head tilted and nuzzled lifelessly into my neck, that he was leaving us and there was nothing we could do.
-That’s the hardest part about having a pet—they are completely dependent on you for their survival, so when they get sick or hurt or god forbid die, it’s devastating.
+I was sitting next to his cage when it happened.
+He suddenly began convulsing in his cage, and was paralyzed and helpless in a matter of minutes.
+I knew when I picked held him, his head tilted and nuzzled lifelessly into my neck, that he was leaving us.
+That’s the hardest part about having a pet—they are completely dependent on us for their survival.
+So when they get sick or hurt or god forbid die, it’s devastating.

-After losing their dear Grandie only a few months ago, my children are already fragile and afraid to death of death.
+After losing their grandmother only a few months earlier, my children were already afraid to death of death.
 My son is still having a tough time accepting that his grandmother is really gone and won’t be coming back.
 And only now is Avery starting to verbalize her feelings of loss, which are deep and earnest and heartbreaking.

 Sebastian was with me when Ernie died.
 He saw too much before my husband quickly escorted him and Avery out of the room.
-Thankfully Avery didn’t see anything and has no idea about what happened.
+Thankfully Avery, my youngest, didn’t see anything and has no idea about what happened.
 The next morning I told her Ernie’s cage was out getting cleaned.
 She didn’t ask where Ernie was, but she will.
 And what will I say then?

 I suppose some people would suggest I tell her the truth.
 But I can’t.
 Not now.
 So I plan to lie.
 I’m going to tell her that our “turn” with Ernie is over and he had to move on to another family.
 In this case a lie is best.
 I know it.

 So what do you actually do physically when a guinea pig dies?
-If you loved him like I did, you wrap him carefully in a fuzzy sock monkey blanket and tuck him inside a Kleenex box.
+If you loved him like we did, you wrap him carefully in a fuzzy sock monkey blanket and tuck him inside a Kleenex box.
 Then you head off on foot through your neighbourhood carrying a suspicious bag and a shovel.
-When a neighbour stops you to ask what the heck you’re doing, you explain that you’re going to the pond to bury your pet while trying not to cry.
+When a neighbour stops you to ask what the heck you’re doing, you explain that you’re going to the pond in the park to bury your pet while trying not to cry.

 I found a perfect spot near the pond under a birch tree—not an easy task while watching over your shoulder for pychos in the dark and swatting away the voracious bugs attacking you like a piece of mom meat.